Tracing Missing Baryons in the Cosmic Filaments with tSZ and CMB-Lensing Stacking: Method

 The gray error bars in Figures~\ref{fig:y_kappa_profiles} represent the $1\sigma$ uncertainties derived from 1,000 bootstrap realizations of the filament sample, and reflect the statistical variation in the stacked profiles.
 We quantify the detection significance using a signal-to-noise ratio defined as:

 where

-Here, $s(R_i)$ denotes the stacked signal value (either Compton-$y$ or CMB lensing convergence $\kappa$) at the $R_i$ bin, and $C^{-1}_{ij}$ is the inverse of the bootstrap-derived covariance matrix.
-Using this definition, we estimate the signal-to-noise ratio within a radial range of $0$--$15\,\mathrm{cMpc}$, and detect the tSZ signal at a significance of $7.82\sigma$ and the CMB lensing signal at $7.78\sigma$.
+Here, $s(R_i)$ denotes the stacked signal value (either the Compton-$y$ or the CMB-lensing convergence $\kappa$) at the radial bin $R_i$, and $C^{-1}_{ij}$ is the inverse of the bootstrap-derived covariance matrix. \jz{Using this definition, we evaluate the significance of the measured profiles with respect to the null (zero-signal) hypothesis over the radial range $0$--$15\,\mathrm{cMpc}$ for the $3 \times R_{500}$ masking case, corresponding to the green curve in Fig.~\ref{fig:y_kappa_profiles}.} We detect the tSZ signal at a significance of $7.82\sigma$ and the CMB-lensing signal at $7.78\sigma$.

-To test the robustness of our results and explore potential dependencies, we perform additional stacking analyses by dividing the filament sample into redshift and environmental overdensity bins.
-The detailed results are presented in Appendix~\ref{app:subsamples}.
+\jz{To test the robustness of our results and explore potential dependencies, we perform additional stacking analyses by dividing the filament sample into redshift, length, and environmental overdensity bins.
+The detailed results are presented in Appendix~\ref{app:subsamples}, Fig.~\ref{fig:subsample_yk_profiles}.
 We find a marginally enhanced $y$-signal for higher-redshift filaments ($0.47 < z < 0.6$), which appears to drive the bump feature around $10\,\mathrm{cMpc}$.
-This bump may originate from the contribution of other nearby filaments that fall within the stacking aperture at that separation scale, although further investigation is needed to confirm this interpretation.
-Furthermore, we observe a modest enhancement in both the tSZ and CMB lensing signals for filaments residing in high-density environments, consistent with expectations from denser gas contributions.
+This feature may originate from the contribution of nearby filaments that fall within the stacking aperture at this separation scale.
+Regarding the dependence on filament length, we observe that shorter filaments exhibit a stronger tSZ signal.
+This trend may reflect the fact that very long filaments tend to include merged or noisy segments, which dilute the average stacked signal.
+Finally, we find a modest enhancement in both the tSZ and CMB-lensing signals for filaments residing in high-density environments, consistent with expectations from denser gas contributions.}